redhat-cop/ninja-board/README.md

-### Deploying the application
+## Deploying the application

+First, login to OpenShift

 ```
 oc login <openshift url>
-oc new-project <project name>
-deploy.sh <project name>
 ```

-## Old Info - superceded by the above

-## Deployment Using the OpenShift Applier
+### Deployment Using the OpenShift Applier

-Alternatively to the manual deployment of the core projects and supporting infrastructure, the project can be deployed using the [openshift-applier](https://github.com/redhat-cop/openshift-applier).
+The project can be deployed using the [openshift-applier](https://github.com/redhat-cop/openshift-applier).

-### Prerequisites
+#### Prerequisites

 The following prerequisites must be satisfied: